rgpihlstrom/Multiple-Linear-Regression/README.md

 ![NA](/images/Original_vs_Assesor_Value.png)

 **INSIGHT:** What this suggests is the factors that the assessors use to create appraisals are very similar to those that were provided in our initial dataset and using to build our early models.
-The fact that our model explained more variability in "Assessors Appraisal Value" suggests that assessor use more tangible features when creating appraisals vs. intangilble features.
-This conclusion can be drawn given the heavy presence of tangible featrues in the dataset.
+The fact that our model explained more variability in "Assessors Appraisal Value" suggests that assessor use more tangible features when creating appraisals vs. intangible features.
+This conclusion can be drawn given the heavy presence of tangible features in the dataset.
 More specifically, Assessors rely more heavily on the tangible features (Above Sqr Ft, Lot Size, Grade, Etc.) when developing appraisals than buyers and seller use to achieve in reaching final prices.
 Hypothesized intangibility features buyer and sellers use to reach final sales price are skewed toward and or incorporate buyer preference, which is entirely subjective.

-## Conclusions/ Reccomendations
+## Conclusions/ Recommendations
 This analysis leads to three recommendations helping King County Reality achieve higher seller commissions:

 **1. Physical "Controllable" Features:**  As real estate agents look to coach prospective sellers on features to improve to maximize sales price they should focus on “Above Square Footage”, as well as increasing “Grade” which is related to features such as custom cabinets, and other various customizations that make home less basic and more designer/ custom